tongochi/DEX/README.md

 ### Lockup contracts info

-This smart contract implements locking up TON jettons for a variable or fixed period (for version with onchain rewards only fixed).
-It is based on the [NFT collection template](https://github.com/ton-blockchain/token-contract/tree/main/nft) from ton.org with the addition of handling custom opcodes and a "jetton wallet address" section in storage.
+This smart contract implements locking up TON jettons for a variable or fixed periods.
+It is based on the [NFT collection template](https://github.com/ton-blockchain/token-contract/tree/main/nft) from ton.org with the addition of handling custom opcodes and sections in storage.
 You can lock only one jetton type per smart contract instance.

+While the first version of the smart contract only implies blocking funds for the time specified when sending them, the second version supports accrual of interest on deposits.
+The interest rate depends on the period of blocking funds (allowable periods and the corresponding rates are specified in the form of a dictionary during contract deployment).

 ### Contract work pattern